Buddy breathing: History

-In the 1990s there was also growing concern about the transmission of disease by sharing a mouthpiece, particularly as a better option was available at a reasonable cost.
+In the 1990s there was also growing concern about the transmission of disease by sharing a mouthpiece, particularly as a better option (octopus breathing) was available at a reasonable cost.

 Dive Training magazine ran an article by Alex Brylske in November 1993 detailing the hazards of buddy breathing and the advantages of alternative systems, and over the following years the practice was phased out of most recreational diver training programmes in favour of the use of secondary second stages and where applicable, a controlled emergency swimming ascent.
+The most reliable alternative breathing gas supply, the bailout cylinder, has not yet significantly penetrated the recreational diving market, though it is standard equipment for solo diving and rebreather diving, and may be required for professional scuba divers in some circumstances.

 Alternatives

-Most recreational and professional diver training organisations would consider relying on buddy breathing from a single regulator as an unacceptable risk, as the use of a secondary demand valve (octopus) or second regulator, either from an alternative scuba cylinder, or from the primary scuba set, is a far more reliable and safe method of supplying emergency air to a diver who is part of a planned team or buddy dive, and a solo diver should carry their own emergency gas supply.
-There should never be a situation on a well planned and executed dive where two divers need to share a single demand valve, but the technique is still considered useful by some diving schools as it teaches control and hones skills under difficult circumstances.

-Buddy breathing is discouraged by many training agencies because other more reliable techniques and equipment exist.
+Buddy breathing is a specific type of emergency procedure used to avoid drowning or asphyxiation while underwater when the scuba breathing gas supply fails.
+It requires the assistance of another scuba diver with sufficient gas, compatible equipment and sufficient skill.
+Most recreational and professional diver training organisations consider relying on buddy breathing from a single regulator to be an unacceptable risk because other more reliable techniques and equipment exist.
 The technique needs training and regular practice by both divers if it is to be used successfully in a crisis; panic and task loading being the main reasons for it failing.
-Especially in situations in which one or both of the participants are not well-trained in the technique, the procedure has been criticised for endangering two people instead of one.
+The procedure has been criticised for endangering two people instead of one, particularly in situations in which one or both of the participants are not well-trained in the technique.
+The alternatives to buddy breathing are other gas sharing techniques with another scuba diver, and other actions which are not gas sharing techniques, such as emergency ascent, which can also be used to avoid drowning.

+The generally accepted method for sharing breathing gas by recreational scuba divers is by using a second demand valve fitted to the primary or secondary diving regulator first stage, either from the primary scuba set or from an alternative scuba cylinder, for emergency use by another diver or themself.
+This is a safer and more reliable method of supplying emergency gas to a diver who is part of a planned team or buddy dive, and a solo diver is expected to carry their own emergency gas supply.
+There should never be a situation on a well planned and executed dive where two divers need to share a single demand valve, but the technique is still considered useful by some diving schools as it teaches control and hones skills under difficult circumstances, and it remains viable as a last resort.